Microsoft Azure Cloud Services and VM Monitoring

 To make things as easy as possible, each step below includes a direct link to the exact section of the Microsoft instructions you will need to follow, along with any Netreo-specific instructions for configuration.
 Each link opens in a new tab for convenience.

 While performing the steps below, you will need to record several values (to be entered into Netreo later).
-Be prepared to make note of them as they come up.
+Be prepared to make a note of them as they come up.

 Avoiding potential issues